LOOPS ⋅ Supported features

 Authors can set a flag to place a hierarchical, hyperlinked table of contents in the current document at an arbitrary position in the document.

-Separation of structure, presentation and logic
+Separation of structure, presentation, and logic

 Transclusion / StretchText – interactive